quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/commands-list.md

 ## docs
 This command is useful to open the docs page of any Quasar components/directives/plugins that your project is using. **It is specific to your Quasar version installed in your project folder.**
+Also, it can be used to open the page of sections like components, plugins, directives and extensions.

 Examples: `$ quasar docs QTh`, `$ quasar docs TouchPan`, `$ quasar docs Cookies`.